 Here’s 5 reasons to book a 2022 Behind the Scenes tour at Phnom Tamao Wildlife Rescue Centre:

-1. Walk with giants and create some elephant artwork
+1. Walk with giants and see some innovative cooperative care

-Do what you have always dreamed of, walk through the forest with rescued elephant Lucky.
-If she likes you enough after her walk, she might even paint a souvenir t-shirt for you!
-Hear how all of the rescued elephants came to live at Phnom Tamao.
+Do what you have always dreamed of: walk through the forest with the rescued elephant Lucky.
+After, witness how our expert keepers use cooperative care to change the prosthetic leg for elephant Chhouk!
+Hear how all four of the rescued elephants came to live at Phnom Tamao.

 2. Pileated gibbons, sun bear, clouded leopard, cute monkeys, smooth-coated otters, tigers and much more!